framely/community/docs/reference/platform/multilingual.md

 Or head to the **Settings** page, add multiple languages in **Chatbot Language** filed.

-::: thumbnail
 ![setting language](/images/platform/multilingual/setting_language.png)
 :::

 After saved, depending on the language you choose, the corresponding language bot will be created automatically.
-To access language-specific bot, click the **Language Selector** at the second topbar.
+To access language-specific bot, click the **Language Selector**.

 ::: thumbnail
 ![switch language](/images/platform/multilingual/switch_language.png)